-In order to validate our embeddings, we focus on health forecasting tasks; forecasting tasks facilitate preventative healthcare by enabling healthcare providers to mitigate risk preemptively \cite{soyiri2013overview}.
-In particular, we consider the following five tasks: \begin{itemize} \item \textit{Hypoxemia:} is blood oxygen less than 93 in the next five minutes of surgery ($\min(SAO2_{t+1:t+6})< 93$)? \item \textit{Hypocapnia:} is end tidal carbon dioxide less than 35 in the next five minutes of surgery ($\min (ETCO2_{t+1:t+6})<35$)? \item \textit{Hypotension:} is mean blood pressure less than 60 in the next five minutes of surgery ($\min (NIBPM_{t+1:t+6})<60$)? \item \textit{Hypertension:} is mean blood pressure higher than 110 in the next five minutes of surgery ($\min (NIBPM_{t+1:t+6})>110$)? \item \textit{Phenylephrine:} is phenylephrine administered in the next five minutes of surgery ($\text{any}(PHENYL_{t+1:t+6})$)? \end{itemize}
+Specifically, we focused on health forecasting tasks; forecasting tasks facilitate preventive healthcare by helping healthcare providers mitigate risk preemptively \cite{soyiri2013overview}.
+In particular, we considered the following five tasks (which all focus on the next five minutes of surgery): \begin{itemize} \itemsep0em \item \textit{Hypoxemia:} was blood oxygen less than 93?